MAILARAMSAICHAITANYA2004/Leet-Code/leetcode/1514/README.md

 Direct application of Dijkstra algorithm except that usually the cost is the smaller the better, but in this problem the probability is the greater the better.

+The solution utilizes Dijkstra's algorithm to find the path with the maximum probability from a starting node to a target node in a weighted directed graph.
+It constructs an adjacency list representing the graph from the given edges and their associated probabilities.
+A max-heap
+(priority queue) is employed to explore nodes based on the highest probability.
+Starting from the initial node with a probability of 1, it iteratively updates the maximum probabilities for neighboring nodes.
+If the target node is reached, the maximum probability along the path is returned; otherwise, it returns 0 if the target is unreachable.

 ```cpp
 // OJ: https://leetcode.com/problems/path-with-maximum-probability/
 // Author: github.com/lzl124631x